In this article, we’ll pull back the covers on how SMS messaging works and the technology behind it. Here’s what we’ll cover...

 Keep in mind that it’s always best to keep your text messages the size of one segment.
 Carriers aggressively filter messages that go over 1 segment and that can cause a drop in engagement.

-After reading this article you’re fully equipped to make decisions about whether Emojis are worth it, you know not to copy and paste the text into the message body, and how accurately count up segments before you send out your message instead of after.
+After reading this article you’re fully equipped to make decisions about whether Emojis are worth it, you know not to copy and paste the text into the message body, and how to accurately count up segments before you send out your message instead of after.
 I know it was a long, techy road to get here, but doesn’t that feel empowering?!

 Remember...
 Delivering YOUR message to YOUR community is OUR number 1 priority!
 Following these guidelines will ensure the highest deliverability of your messages.